-- (1) Every prisoner may be searched by an officer in accordance with this Rule. - (2) A search of a prisoner may take the form of - - (a) an examination of the prisoner's person and clothing, but without the removal of clothing; - (b) the removal and examination of the prisoner's clothing; - (c) the visual examination of the external parts of the prisoner's body following removal of the prisoner's clothing; or - (d) the visual examination of the prisoner's open mouth, without the use of force or any instrument. - (3) A search of a prisoner shall be carried out as expeditiously and decently as possible. - (4) The removal of a prisoner's clothing or examination of the prisoner following such removal shall be carried out - (a) by 2 officers of the same sex as the prisoner; - (b) out of the sight of any other prisoner. - (5) A visual examination of a prisoner's open mouth, without the use of force or any instrument, may be carried out by an officer of either sex. - (6) Any other search described in paragraph (2) shall be carried out by an officer of the same sex as the prisoner except that a female officer may, unless the prisoner objects, carry out a search of a male prisoner. - (7) A prisoner may be searched at such times and in such circumstances as the Governor considers necessary. - (8) Except as provided by paragraph (2)(d), the power to search conferred by this Rule shall not authorize the physical examination of a prisoner's body orifices.
+- (2A) A search of a prisoner by an officer may further take the form of the removal and examination of the prisoner's clothing and the visual examination of the external parts of the prisoner's body following removal of the prisoner's clothing.57 - (3) A search of a prisoner shall be carried out as expeditiously and decently as possible. - (4) The removal of a prisoner's clothing or examination of the prisoner following such removal shall be carried out - (a) by 2 officers of the same sex as the prisoner; - (b) out of the sight of any other prisoner. - (5) A visual examination of a prisoner's open mouth, without the use of force or any instrument, may be carried out by an officer or authorized employee of either sex.58 - (6) Any other search described in paragraph (2) or (2A) shall be carried out, as the case requires, by an officer or authorized employee of the same sex as the prisoner, except that a female officer or female authorized employee may, unless the prisoner objects, carry out a search of a male prisoner.59 - (7) A prisoner may be searched at such times and in such circumstances as the Governor considers necessary. - (8) Except as provided by paragraph (2)(c), the power to search conferred by this Rule shall not authorize the physical examination of a prisoner's body orifices.60